Updated: 3 days ago

 Toa stopped playing a role in the Brotherhood’s military almost completely after the Prosecution, on the other hand, the Makuta favoring more obedient and less-restrained “soldiers” like Exo-Toa, Rahkshi, and the aforementioned Visorak.
 Several Makuta still employed teams of handpicked elite Toa as bodyguards and special agents, called Toa Hagah, though.
 Being chosen to serve a Makuta was viewed as a great honor, with most of these Toa already having served the Brotherhood during the Prosecution.
 In Destral’s library several shelves are dedicated to these Toa, their deeds, backgrounds, and accomplishments.
 Less in-depth versions can also be found in the Metru Nui Archives, along with statues of the more prominent of these heroes.

 In 20,947 a.A. the Brotherhood underwent a change in leadership after the Makuta appointed to this position by Mata Nui died in an accident, although as usual with the Brotherhood there wasn’t more internal information revealed.
-My Mistress, the Makuta of Inoatra, avoided further questions from which I gather that their first leader’s unexpected death had hit the Brotherhood deeply.
+The Makuta of Inoatra avoided further questions, from which I gather that their first leader’s unexpected death had hit the Brotherhood deeply.

 When it became known that their leader’s successor would be the Makuta of Metru Nui, many beings in the universe expected political dealings with the Brotherhood to become harsher, for said Makuta certainly wasn’t known for his compassion and altruism - the Archives Massacre still vivid in most beings’ memories.
 Such fears proved to be rash, however.
 While certainly the Brotherhood’s political tone became more commanding and demanding, the Makuta of Metru Nui for the most part followed his predecessor’s political course of keeping the Brotherhood a neutral faction that only interfered in political matters when necessary.